ary21/ary21.github.io/index.md

 ## Eko Nur Arifin
 ### Software Developer

-> LOVE CODING, ENJOY EXPLORE AND SHARING.
-HAPPY TO SOLVE PROBLEM.
+> LOVE CODING, ENJOY EXPLORING AND SHARING.
+HAPPY SOLVING PROBLEMS.

 `From Indonesia, since 2016 working as a software developer, bachelor of informatics engineering graduate.
 Completed some projects as official work also as freelance mostly as Fullstack Web Developer but preferably more like as Backend.`